Pablo Insua

-Pablo Insua Blanco (born 9 September 1993) is a Spanish professional footballer who plays as a central defender for Sporting de Gijón.
+Pablo Insua Blanco (born 9 September 1993) is a Spanish professional footballer who plays as a central defender for Segunda División club Real Zaragoza.

 Club career

 Deportivo

 Born in Arzúa, Province of A Coruña, Insua was a youth product of local Deportivo de La Coruña.
 He made his debut as a senior with the reserves, representing them in both the Segunda División B and the Tercera División.

 Insua made his official debut for the Galicians' first team on 25 November 2012, playing the last ten minutes of the 1–1 La Liga away draw against Athletic Bilbao.
 On 17 August of the following year, with the club again in the Segunda División, he scored his first professional goal, the only in a win at UD Las Palmas.

 Insua renewed with Depor on 25 March 2014, signing until 2018.
 He was an ever-present figure during the season, appearing in 39 matches and scoring three goals as his team returned to the top flight at the first attempt.